TruStory/truchain/docs/spec/staking/README.md

 }
 ```

-An argument currently cannot be edited or deleted.
+An argument currently cannot be edited.

 An argument's standing can be enhanced with an `UpvoteArgumentMsg` with some stake.
 The stake `Amount` is currently fixed at 10 trustake.